 You could also face charges for seducing or soliciting a minor in Long Beach if you contact a minor over the internet for lewd purposes.
 This prosecution can charge this act as a misdemeanor or a felony, and it requires you to get registered as a sex offender.

 Additionally, you can face charges of traveling to meet a minor if the court thinks you went out of your way to visit a minor because of your sexual interest in them.
 You could face time in jail or prison if charged with this crime.

-Failure to Register as a Sex Offender Charges
+Failure to Register as a Sex Offender in Long Beach

 Almost all sex crimes charges in California require you to register as a sex offender if convicted.
-If you fail to follow this procedure you could be charged with a misdemeanor or a felony.
-This could result in you spending up to 3 years in a state prison.
+If you fail to follow this procedure, you could face charges for a misdemeanor or a felony.
+In addition, a conviction could result in you spending up to three years in state prison.

-Defend Yourself With a Long Beach Sex Crimes Lawyer
+Defend Yourself With Long Beach Sex Crimes Lawyers